AlexRod24/Alexshoppyfire/README.md

 # ShoppyFire
-The e-commerce project that spits fire !
+The e-commerce project that spits firegit!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).